dasta400/dzOS/README.md

 * ✔ ~~Keyboard controller is sending character for each press of special keys (e.g. Shift)~~
 * F_KRN_DZFS_GET_BAT_FREE_ENTRY not finished (doesn't check of deleted files if no available entries found).
 * Message "_....Detecting RTC  [ RTC Battery needs replacement ] ....Detecting NVRAM  [ 56 Bytes ]_" lacks CarriageReturn
+* Results of _cat_ command are longer than 80 columns.

 ---